The company

-BENAA supports water resource management by using IoT to convert wastewater into irrigation water for small farms in rural Egypt.
+BENAA supports water resource management, using IoT solutions to help convert wastewater into irrigation water for small farms in rural Egypt.

 Problem

-Small rural communities in Egypt lack access to centralised infrastructure like sanitation.
-This contributes to soil, surface and groundwater pollution, leading to the proliferation of water-borne diseases and food contamination.
-They also face escalating water shortages due to population growth and climate change, a particular challenge for the agricultural sector, which consumes 86% of Egypt’s water resources.
+Small rural communities in Egypt lack access to infrastructure provided by the government, such as sanitation.
+This contributes to soil, surface and groundwater pollution, the proliferation of water-borne diseases and food contamination.
+They also face escalating water shortages due to population growth and climate change – a particular challenge for the agricultural sector, which consumes 86% of Egypt’s water resources.

-BENAA launched the Digital Water and Sanitation Solution (DWSS) project in remote rural areas of Egypt.
-BENAA received a GSMA grant in November 2022 to use an IoT system in decentralised water treatment units to monitor and analyse the quality of treated wastewater and the concentration of nutrients.
+In November 2022, BENAA received a GSMA grant to implement an IoT system in decentralised treatment units.
+This system monitors and analyses the quality of treated wastewater and concentrations of nutrients.

 A message from the founder